This post shows you the best decorating ideas for studio apartments.

 3. Studio Layout – Bed and couch on opposite ends of the wall

-If you want some sort of space divider, curtains are a good option because they don’t obstruct the entire optical space.
+If you want a space divider, curtains are a good option because they don’t obstruct the entire optical space.

 4. Studio Layout – Couch next to bed

 Place a small couch next to your bed.